Nashi Food!

 A golden brown french toast in a frying pan.

-Once you are done with all the slices of bread, serve with some maple syrup, powdered sugar, and more butter, and enjoy!
+1. Once you are done, serve your spiced French toast with maple syrup, powdered sugar, and more butter, and enjoy!

 👩🏽🍳 Recipe Tips & FAQs